Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Abstract

 \section{Abstract}

-The general MIMO interference network is considered and is named the B-MAC Network, for it is a combination of multiple interfering broadcast channels and multiaccess channels.
-Included as special cases are interference channels, X channels, X networks, and most practical wireless networks.
-The optimization of this important class of networks has been hindered by that beyond the single antenna multiaccess channels, little is known about the optimal input structure, which is found here to be the polite water-filling, satisfied by all Pareto optimal input.
-This network version of water-filling is polite because it optimally balances between reducing interference to others and maximizing a link's own rate, offering a method to decompose a network into multiple equivalent single-user channels and thus, paving the way for designing/improving low-complexity centralized/distributed/game-theoretic algorithms for most network optimization problems.
-Deeply connected is the rate duality extended to the forward and reverse links of the B-MAC networks.
-As a demonstration, weighted sum-rate maximization algorithms with superior performance and low complexity are designed for B-MAC networks and are analyzed for Interference Tree (iTree) Networks, a sub-class of the B-MAC networks that possesses promising properties for further information theoretic study.
+This paper gives the long sought network version of water-filling named as polite water-filling.
+Unlike in single-user MIMO channels, where no one uses general purpose optimization algorithms in place of the simple and optimal water-filling for transmitter optimization, the traditional water-filling is generally far from optimal in networks as simple as MIMO multiaccess channels (MAC) and broadcast channels (BC), where steepest ascent algorithms have been used except for the sum-rate optimization.
+This is changed by the polite water-filling that is optimal for all boundary points of the capacity regions of MAC and BC and for all boundary points of a set of achievable regions of a more general class of MIMO B-MAC interference networks, which is a combination of multiple interfering broadcast channels, from the transmitter point of view, and multiaccess channels, from the receiver point of view, including MAC, BC, interference channels, X networks, and most practical wireless networks as special case.
+It is polite because it strikes an optimal balance between reducing interference to others and maximizing a link's own rate.
+Employing it, the related optimizations can be vastly simplified by taking advantage of the structure of the problems.
+Deeply connected to the polite water-filling, the rate duality is extended to the forward and reverse links of the B-MAC networks.
+As a demonstration, weighted sum-rate maximization algorithms based on polite water-filling and duality with superior performance and low complexity are designed for B-MAC networks and are analyzed for Interference Tree (iTree) Networks, a sub-class of the B-MAC networks that possesses promising properties for further information theoretic study.

 {}